utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/creating-an-api.md

     * [Use a collection as a starting point for your API](/docs/designing-and-developing-your-api/developing-an-api/adding-api-elements/).
 Select a collection in your workspace you want to use and add a copy of it to your API.
 You can also create new collections in your API.
     * [Import an existing API definition](/docs/designing-and-developing-your-api/importing-an-api/) from a file, a folder, a code repository, or an API gateway.

 > Postman supports OpenAPI (versions 1.0, 2.0, 3.0, and 3.1), RAML (0.8 and 1.0), Protobuf (2 and 3), GraphQL, or WSDL (1.0 and 2.0) definitions.
 OpenAPI definitions can be JSON or YAML.
 RAML definitions must be YAML.
-Protobuf definitions are PROTO files.
+Protobuf definitions are `.proto` files.
 GraphQL definitions can be JSON or GraphQL SDL.
 WSDL definitions must be XML.

 ## Updating an API